realA10001986/Dash-Gauges/README.md

 The SD card, apart from being used to [install](#audio-file-installation) the default audio files, can be used for substituting default sounds and for music played back by the [Music player](#the-music-player).

 Note that the SD card must be inserted before powering up the device.
-It is not recognized if inserted while the Plutonium Gauges are running.
+It is not recognized if inserted while the Dash Gauges are running.
 Furthermore, do not remove the SD card while the device is powered.

 ### Sound file substitution